writethedocs/www/docs/slack.rst

 We have a few guidelines that we hope people will follow when interacting inside out Slack network:

 * **You don't have to be in every conversation** - Just because you can make a comment, doesn't mean you should.
 Try and be constructive in all that you do.
-* **If you don't have anything nice to say, don't say anything at all** - Once again our parents were quite sage
+* **If you don't have anything nice to say, don't say anything at all** - Once again our parents were quite sage.
-* **When people say hi, say hi back** - The world is a better place with a flood of hello's instead of a dearth
+* **When people say hi, say hi back** - The world is a better place with a flood of hello's instead of a dearth.
 * **Don't be snarky** - We are all trying the best we can
-* **Be careful with jokes** - You know that you're joking, but some people might take you seriously
+* **Be careful with jokes** - You know that you're joking, but some people might take you seriously.
 * **No Black Sheep** - There may be tools that you don't like.
 There is a good chance there is someone in the room who either helped create or likes to use that tool.
 Don't make them feel bad, they are likely just in a different context.

 Programmer Community Issues